-As raccoons become more comfortable populating areas where humans reside, dog owners are faced with the risk of having their pets infected with the virus that causes canine distemper.
-Is your pet at risk and what can you do to prevent them from getting infected?
-Here is a look at what Canine Distemper is, the symptoms that accompany it, and what you can do to protect your dog.
+As raccoons become more comfortable populating areas where humans reside, dog owners are faced with the risk As raccoons become more comfortable populating areas where humans reside, dog owners risk their pets being infected with the virus that causes canine distemper.
+Is your pet at risk, and how can you prevent them from getting infected?
+Here is a look at what Canine Distemper is, its accompanying symptoms, and what you can do to protect your dog.

 Who to call if you see a sick raccoon – Emergency Wildlife Removal

-Canine Distemper is a virus that can affect raccoons as well as dogs, foxes, wolves, and skunks.
-It belongs to a group of viruses known as the Morbillivirus class, and it is closely related to the measles virus that affects humans.
+Canine Distemper is a virus, specifically the canine distemper virus, that can affect raccoons, dogs, foxes, wolves, and skunks.
+It belongs to a group of viruses known as the Morbillivirus class and is closely related to the measles virus that affects humans.
 No cure currently exists for this virus.

 Do Raccoons Hibernate for the Winter?